peasantsboot/MigrationExercise/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/Deploy_Con2.png)

-4. You can check the deployment status via the monitor dashboard.
+4. Once successfully deployed, you can see the deployment status on top of the integration flow.
+Furthermore, you can check the deployment status via the monitor dashboard.
 Navigate to <b>Monitor > Integrations and APIs</b>.

 <br>![](/exercises/ex2/images/Monitor_Int.png)